Canon 10D vs Nikon 1 V1

 Studio photographers will appreciate that the Canon 10D (unlike the V1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the V1 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the V1 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the V1 was followed by the Nikon 1 V2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 10D and V1 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Nikon 1 V1 Manual.

 So what conclusions can be drawn?
 Is the Canon 10D better than the Nikon 1 V1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.